 1. Barbell Row

-First off, the barbell row.
+First up is the barbell row.
 While the barbell row hardly isolates the work to your rear delts, it still trains them.
 Besides, different variations of rows are likely already (or at least should be) part of your training program for a well-developed back, as they do a great job at laying the foundation of your back musculature.

 You can increase the work put on your rear delts by taking a wider grip on the bar, and rowing slightly higher on your chest.
 Note that it will require you to use a lighter weight than in standard rows.